Truth be told:

-While you can attempt to fix this yourself, various parts of the latch are plastic and quite delicate, so you have to be extra careful.
+While you can try fixing this yourself, various parts of the latch are plastic and delicate, so be extra careful.

 If you still have a valid warranty, consider using it.
 It’s best to contact Kenmore customer support for assistance.

-If you close the lid and the washer doesn’t spin, it’s either that the lid switch is faulty or something is obstructing the door from closing properly.
+If you close the lid and the washer doesn’t spin, it could be due to a faulty lid switch or an obstruction preventing the door from closing properly.

-The circuit would be incomplete, and no spin would occur.
+In either case, the circuit would be incomplete, and spinning won’t occur.

 - Step 1: Disconnect the washer from its power source.